Chinese Laws and Chinese Legal Systems (LAWS6001)

 Unit of study rules

-Assumed knowledge: LAWS6252 or a law degree from a common law or civil law jurisdiction
+undergraduate law degree from a common or civil law jurisdiction or LAWS6252

 Study this unit outside a degree